acd407/midi_player/README.md

 if you use MSYS/MSYS2/Cygwin or any other subsystem that can use bash, <br>
 you can just use `make` to build the executable file.

-if you use Visual Studio, you can create a new project and add source files by yourself. <br>
-May be i will add vs prj file one day.

 ### directory & files

 `/src` the source